Communicating Simply

 If you’re working directly in GitHub:

-- Navigate into the spring-2026 repository in our GitHub organization.
+- Navigate into the spring-2026 repository in your personal account, and then select the _posts folder.

 - At the top right, click Add New File and select Create New File to open GitHub’s text editor.